Energy applications of nanotechnology

-As the world's energy demand continues to grow, the development of more efficient and sustainable technologies for generating and storing energy is becoming increasingly important.
+As the world's energy demand continues to grow, the development of more efficient and sustainable technologies for generating and storing energy is becoming increasingly demanded.
 According to Dr. Wade Adams from Rice University, energy will be the most pressing problem facing humanity in the next 50 years and nanotechnology has potential to solve this issue.
-Nanotechnology, a relatively new field of science and engineering, has shown promise to have a significant impact on the energy industry.
-Nanotechnology is defined as any technology that contains particles with one dimension under 100 nanometers in length.
-For scale, a single virus particle is about 100 nanometers wide.
+Nanotechnology, a field of science and engineering, has shown promise to have a significant impact on the energy industry.
+Nanotechnology is defined as any technology that involves "matter at the nanoscale, at dimensions between approximately 1 and 100 nanometers".

 People in the fields of science and engineering have already begun developing ways of utilizing nanotechnology for the development of consumer products.
 Benefits already observed from the design of these products are an increased efficiency of lighting and heating, increased electrical storage capacity, and a decrease in the amount of pollution from the use of energy.
 Benefits such as these make the investment of capital in the research and development of nanotechnology a top priority.